 It might seem counter-intuitive to have 20 students working on their laptops studying independently in a classroom – why have the instructor?
 Bloom’s research clearly showed that adjusting to learners’ needs in the classroom produced much better results.

 It is nearly impossible for an instructor to meet the unique needs of three or four students, let alone a dozen or 20.
 Instead of the instructor standing at the front of the room talking, learners study adaptively in class.
-The students can move at the own speed with the support they need, the better (faster) students can help those that struggle, and the instructor is free to facilitate and give focused assistance
+The students can move at their own speed with the support they need, the better (faster) students can help those that struggle, and the instructor is free to facilitate and give focused assistance

 In corporate, flipped classroom is a variant of the adaptive prework use case.
 Use classroom time when you need social interaction and group work; let adaptive learning take care of the heavy lift of building conceptual or procedural knowledge and skill.